In this guide

 Is there evidence of an alternative explanation?
 Is the alternative more likely?

-It is important that the panel considers whether there is another, innocent explanation for the nurse, midwife or nursing associate's conduct, which points away from them having behaved dishonestly.7 It can be useful to ask whether their mind was engaged with what they were doing, or could they simply have made an innocent or careless mistake?
+It is important that the panel considers whether there is an alternative explanation for the nurse, midwife or nursing associate's conduct, which points away from them having behaved dishonestly.7 It can be useful to ask whether their mind was engaged with what they were doing, or could they simply have made an innocent or careless mistake?

 The panel must address this question by identifying evidence for any other explanations, not by speculating.